thongngo3301/devr/job-dsl/README.md

 Other options should be like this:
 ![alt Other Job seeder options](images/other-job-seeder-options.png "Other Job seeder options")

 Click `Save` to create the job.
 This will take you to the `Job Seeder` job page.
+Click `Build now` once to generate `Job Seeder` pipeline.
+If `Build now` failed, go to the `Dashboard > Manage Jenkins > ScriptApproval` page then `Approve` for Groovy scripts.
+After that, try to `Build now` again.

 Now we will prepare the Jenkins pipeline for Pastebin by using Job DSL.
 My code for the pipeline is written in `groovy` at [HERE](pipelines/devr.groovy).

 Push the `groovy` file to Github, then go back to our Jenkins `Job Seeder`.
-Click `Build now` to force Jenkins generate our pipeline immediately.
+Click `Build now` to force Jenkins generate our pipelines immediately.

-If `Build now` failed, go to the `Dashboard > Manage Jenkins > ScriptApproval` page then `Approve` for Groovy scripts.
-After that, try to `Build now` again.

 Our result should look like this:
 ![alt Job seeder result](images/job-seeder-result.png "Job seeder result")